-The ABS indicator lamp and TC indicator lamp light up until a speed of approx. 6 km/h (approx. 4 mph) or more has been reached.
+The ABS warning lamp and TC indicator lamp light up until a speed of approx. 6 km/h (approx. 4 mph) or more has been reached

-← The left turn signal indicator lamp flashes green with a steady rhythmic flash - The left turn signal is switched on.
-E Malfunction indicator lamp lights up yellow - The OBD has detected an error in the vehicle electronics.
++ The left turn signal indicator lamp flashes green with a steady rhythmic flash - The left turn signal is switched on.
+J. Malfunction indicator lamp lights up yellow - The OBD has detected an error in the vehicle electronics.
 Come safely to a halt, and contact an authorized KTM workshop.
-(ABS) ABS indicator lamp lights up/flashes yellow - Status or error messages relating to ABS .
-The ABS indicator lamp flashes if the ABS mode SM0T0 is enabled. (tc) TC indicator lamp lights up/flashes yellow - MTC (p.
-250) is not enabled or is currently intervening.
-The TC Indicator lamp also lights up if an error is detected.
+(ABS) ABS warning lamp lights up/flashes yellow - Status or error messages relating to ABS .
+The ABS warning lamp flashes if the ABS mode SM0T0 is enabled.
+(10) TC indicator lamp lights up/flashes yellow - MTC (p.
+252) is not enabled or is currently intervening.
+The TC indicator lamp also lights up if an error is detected.
 Contact an authorized KTM workshop.
-The TC indicator lamp flashes if MTC actively engages or if the Launch control (p.
-122) (optional) is activated.
+The TC indicator lamp flashes if MTC actively engages or if the launch control (p.
+123) (optional) is activated.

-N The idle indicator lamp lights up green - The transmission is in idle. → The right turn signal indicator lamp flashes green with a steady rhythmic flash - The right turn signal is switched on. عتر.
-The oil pressure warning lamp lights up red - Engine oil pressure is too low.
+N The idle indicator lamp lights up green - The transmission is in neutral. → The right turn signal indicator lamp flashes green with a steady rhythmic flash - The right turn signal is switched on.
+47 The oil pressure warning lamp lights up red - The oil pressure is too low.
 Stop immediately, taking care not to endanger yourself or other road users in the process, and switch off the engine.
 Race-on indicator lamp lights up/flashes yellow/orange/red - Status or error messages relating to KTM RACE ON /alarm system.
-The high beam indicator lamp lights up blue - The high beam is switched on. \triangle The general warning lamp lights up yellow - An operating safety (warning note) message was detected.
+The high beam indicator lamp lights up blue - The high beam is switched on.
+The general warning lamp lights up yellow - A note/warning note on operating safety was detected.
 This is also shown on the combination instrument.